 With modern technology, we have become spoiled at getting things quickly, even instantly.
 Email, social media, and texting have created a lifestyle of impersonal communication.
 We don't talk to each other enough, either by the phone or face to face.
 Most people I know say they hate talking on the phone, some also hate texting.
 On the other hand, too many are addicted to their phones.
-You cannot go anywhere without seeing people staring at or scrolling or texting.
+You cannot go anywhere without seeing people staring at, scrolling or texting on their phones.
 We've forgotten how to be present in the moment.

-One thing that is very common is people get impatient when their phone calls and texts aren't answered quickly.
+One thing that is very common is people get impatient when their texts aren't answered quickly.
 They take offense, get agitated, and let it ruin their lives for the day.
-But there are many plausible reasons why someone doesn't respond to your messages quickly.
+But there are plausible reasons why someone doesn't respond to your messages quickly.
 Then there are reasons you will never fully understand.
 Follow along and find some answers.

-If someone isn't answering your texts or phone calls, it might be they are in a dead zone location, a spot where you just can't get enough reception to send or receive messages.
+If someone isn't answering your texts it might be they are in a dead zone location, a spot where you can't get enough reception to send or receive messages.

 People traveling will often hit areas where there is no reception.
 Consider these: